-There are many options when it comes to international schools in Indonesia, with schools catering for expat students from a number of countries, including the United Kingdom, the USA, France, Germany, India, Japan, South Korea, New Zealand, Russia and Singapore.
+There are many options when it comes to international schools in Indonesia, with schools catering to expat students from a number of countries, including the UK, the US, France, Germany, India, Japan, South Korea, New Zealand, Russia and Singapore.
 Many of these schools also offer the International Baccalaureate (IB) programme alongside the sponsoring country's curriculum.